bitwombat/gps-tags/README.md

 When web users visit `/paths` with a browser, a Google Map is returned showing a path of the last 50 received positions.

+`/testnotify` is provided to trigger notifications for the purpose of testing them.

 ## Installation and setup